Oscar-nominated Iranian director challenges Trump to watch her film

 “Women’s situation has improved a bit in Iran,” she said.
 “But I was expecting improvement in more areas.”

-Abyar encountered less pressure than expected from the authorities to censor parts of her film, but added: “I cannot say that the government defended me when the film was criticised by hardliners.”
+Abyar encountered less pressure than expected from the authorities to censor parts of her film, but added: “I cannot say that the government defended me when the film was criticized by hardliners.”

 Writing by Parisa Hafezi; Editing by Kevin Liffey